As an Amazon Associate, I earn from qualifying purchases.

 The Art of Proportion

 A coat sleeve that is too long or too short in proportion to the rest of your body can throw off your look entirely.
-A crucial consideration is your body type; are you petite, plus-sized, or tall and slender?
+A crucial consideration is your body type are you petite, plus-sized, or tall and slender?
 Proportionally, the ideal sleeve length should balance your natural shape, not overwhelm it.

 Style Speak